markfasheh/duperemove/markdown/duperemove.md

 shells usually expand glob pattern so the passed in pattern ought to also be quoted.
 Taking everything into consideration the correct way to pass an exclusion pattern is `duperemove --exclude "/path/to/dir/file*" /path/to/dir`

-**-B** `N`, **--batchsize**=`N`
-  ~ Run the deduplication phase every `N` files newly scanned.
-This greatly reduces memory usage for large dataset, or when you are doing partial extents lookup, but reduces multithreading efficiency.

-    Because of that small overhead, its value shall be selected based on the average file size and `blocksize`.

-    `1000` is a sane value for
-extents-only lookups, while you can go as low as `1` if you are running `duperemove` on very large files (like virtual machines etc).

-    By default, batching is disabled.

 # EXAMPLES